BAK2K3/hard-drivers/README.md

 ## Content

-* All text used throughout the site was written by myself.
+* All text used throughout the site was written by me.
-* All business ideas and general development concepts were devised by myself.
+* All business ideas and general development concepts were devised by me.

 ## Media